AdobeDocs/analytics-platform.en/help/connections/combined-dataset.md

 | `alternateid_656` | `2 Jan 8:58 PM` | `Red` | | `Square` | | `4.2` |
 | `alternateid_656` | `2 Jan 9:03 PM` | | | `Triangle` | | `3.1` |

 This combined event dataset is what is used in reporting.
 It does not matter which dataset a row comes from; CJA treats all data as if it is in the same dataset.
-If a matching Person ID appears in both datasets, they are considered the same unique visitor.
+If a matching Person ID appears in both datasets, they are considered the same unique person.
 If a matching Person ID appears in both datasets with a timestamp within 30 minutes, they are considered part of the same session.

 This concept also applies to attribution.
 It does not matter which dataset a row comes from; attribution works exactly as if all events came from a single dataset.
 Using the above tables as an example: